Predicting Events in MOBA Games: Prediction, Attribution, and Evaluation: Related Works

 \subsection{MOBA Game Prediction}

 Studies on predicting MOBA games consist of pre-game and in-game predictions.
-Pre-game predictions focus on training prediction models based on pre-game features such as hero-selections\footnote{Heroes are the characters controlled by human-players. } and players' historical records.
-Among these works, \cite{conley2013does} is the first to predict the \emph{DotA2} results before the games start. \cite{kalyanaraman2014win} follows this work by combining the Genetic Algorithm with Logistic Regression (LR) and reports a higher prediction accuracy. \cite{kinkade2015dota} proposes to build prediction models for \emph{DotA2} based on two different sets of training data: one comprising only the hero-selection information, and the other consisting of the full post-game data. \cite{song2015predicting,semenov2016performance,makarov2017predicting} further evaluate the performances of several machine learning methods for \emph{DotA2} win predictions, including Logistic Regression, Naive Bayes, GBDT, and other methods. \cite{wang2018outcome} proposes to improve pre-game \emph{DotA2} prediction using a better representation of hero-selection information.
+They can also be divided into the outcome (``win'') predictions and the event predictions.
+Pre-game (outcome/``win'') predictions focus on training prediction models based on pre-game features such as hero-selections\footnote{Heroes are the characters controlled by human-players. } and players' historical records.
+Among these works, \cite{conley2013does} is the first to predict the \emph{DotA2} results before the games start. \cite{kalyanaraman2014win} follows this work by combining the Genetic Algorithm with Logistic Regression (LR) and reports a higher prediction accuracy. \cite{kinkade2015dota} proposes to build prediction models for \emph{DotA2} based on two different sets of training data: one comprising only the hero-selection information, and the other consisting of the full post-game data. \cite{song2015predicting,semenov2016performance,makarov2017predicting} further evaluate the performances of several machine learning methods for \emph{DotA2} win predictions, including Logistic Regression, Naive Bayes, GBDT, and other methods. \cite{song2015predicting} also uses ``hero-lineups'' and Logistic Regression to predict the winning side of \emph{DotA2}. \cite{semenov2016performance} evaluates the performance of several machine learning methods such as Naive Bayes and Logistic Regression based on the hero-selections in \emph{Dota2}. \cite{makarov2017predicting} predicts the winning teams and their winning probabilities for \emph{DotA2} and another FPS electronic game, \emph{CSGO}. \cite{wang2018outcome} proposes to improve pre-game \emph{DotA2} prediction using a better representation of hero-selection information.